Cervical Cancer: Stages

 Stage IIA2.
 The cancer can be seen with the naked eye and is more than 4 cm in size.

 Stage IIB.
-This cancer has spread to the tissues around your vagina and uterus but not to the wall of the pelvis.
+This cancer has spread to the tissues around your vagina and cervix (called the parametria) and to the uterus, but not to the wall of the pelvis.

-This cancer has spread to your lower vagina and/or to the wall of the pelvis and/or may be causing kidney problems.
+This cancer has spread to your lower vagina or to the wall of the pelvis, or it may be causing kidney problems.
 Stage III is then divided into these groups:

 Stage IIIA.
 The cancer has spread to the lower third of your vagina.
 It has not spread to the wall of your pelvis.

-The cancer has spread to other parts of your body, such as your bladder, rectum, or lungs.
+The cancer has spread to nearby organs, such as your bladder, rectum, or to other parts of your body, such as your liver or lungs.
 Stage IV is then divided into these groups:

 Stage IVA.
 The cancer has spread to nearby organs, such as your bladder or rectum, but not to lymph nodes or distant organs.